I've reviewed a lot of Lego, but I still think this the greatest gaming set ever made

 UK price: £259.99 at Amazon

-While it's a bummer that you can't build both at once (they use the same skeleton), it's neat that both you and I could have very different display pieces based on the same set too.
+While it's a bummer that you can't build both at once because they use the same skeleton, it's neat that both you and I could have very different display pieces based on exactly the same set.
 Plus, you don't have to completely do without Ocarina or Breath of the Wild references.
-You can build both Link's treehouse from the N64 game and the Breath of the Wild Master Sword plinth separately, allowing you to display them to one side regardless of the tree you choose.
-The minifigures don't reuse pieces either; they're all completely separate models, which I hadn't expected when this thing was announced.
+You can build young Link's treehouse from the N64 game (complete with items like the Hylian Shield and grappling hook) along with the Breath of the Wild Master Sword plinth separately.
+In other words, you can display these to one side regardless of the tree you choose, or incorporate them into the main design if you'd prefer.
+The Master Sword plinth slots nicely into the Breath of the Wild Deku Tree base, for instance.

-Basically, the upcoming Pokemon sets have a high bar to overcome...
+Basically?
+The upcoming Pokemon sets have a high bar to overcome.

+Don't miss our guide to creating the ultimate Legend of Zelda 40th anniversary setup.
 If you're after something a little different, check out our new guide to the best toys on the market right now, as well as the best Nerf blasters cash can buy.

 I've been writing about games in one form or another since 2012, and now manage GamesRadar+'s tabletop gaming and toy coverage.
 You'll find my grubby paws on everything from board game reviews to the latest Lego news.